mkeyim/academic-kickstart/content/home/experience.md

   date_start = "2019-08-01"
   date_end = "2020-05-20"
   description = """
-  * Engineered end-to-end data pipelines to segment and label 2.5 million Luxe-likely Airbnb users for Lux SEM and email marketing, which further resulted to uplifted Plus and Marketplace bookings.
+  * Engineered end-to-end data pipelines to segment and label 2.5m Luxe-likely Airbnb users for Lux SEM and email marketing.
+Resulted to a goldilocks effect of uplifted Plus & Marketplace bookings.
-  * Led the implementation of email, GDN, and SEM campaign tracking for Lux's data pipelines while collaborating with Engineers and Growth Marketers for ad efficiency tracking.
+  * Led the implementation of email, GDN, and SEM campaign tracking for Lux's data pipelines by collaborating with Engineers and Growth Marketers for ad efficiency tracking.
-  * Defined key business metrics for a regional preferred listings A/B test involving display, SEM, and email campaigns and created a self-service automated dashboard (SQL, Airflow, Superset) with conversion and A/B metrics for all marketers involved.
+  * Defined key business metrics used to A/B test listings for display, SEM, and email campaigns.
+Developed a self-service automated dashboard (with SQL, Airflow, Superset) with conversion metrics for all marketers involved.

   """